Blogs

 wave

-Martyn's Law, officially the Terrorism (Protection of Premises) Act 2025, isn't just a piece of legislation; it's a testament to the unwavering determination of Figen Murray, a mother whose grief fueled a powerful campaign for change.
-After the tragic loss of her son, Martyn Hett, in the 2017 Manchester Arena bombing, Figen dedicated herself to preventing future tragedies.
-Her tireless efforts culminated in the passing of this landmark law, ensuring increased security measures in public venues across the UK.
+Martyn's Law – officially the Terrorism (Protection of Premises) Act 2025 – isn't just another law.
+It's a powerful testament to the unwavering spirit of Figen Murray, a mum whose grief became the fuel for a monumental campaign.
+After losing her son, Martyn Hett, in the horrific 2017 Manchester Arena bombing, Figen dedicated herself to making sure no other family would suffer the same unimaginable loss.
+And she did it.
+Her relentless work led to the passing of this landmark law, boosting security in public venues across the UK.

 FAQ